beakerbrowser/beaker-browser.gitbook.io/intermediate/your-address-book.md

 Your address book is private.
 Unless you give access to an application, nobody else can see it.

-## On the Start Page
+## On the start page

-When you open a new tab, you can access your address book by clicking the "Address Book" link under your pinned bookmarks.
+When you open a new tab, you can access your address book by clicking on the "Address Book" link under your pinned bookmarks.

 ![](../.gitbook/assets/start-page-address-book.png)

-To add a contact, click the "+ New Contact" button.
+To add a contact, click on the "+ New Contact" button.

 ![](../.gitbook/assets/add-contact-dialog.png)